Ejhfast/TypedJS/Readme.markdown

 ## TypedJS

-Automatic JavaScript testing.
+Basic, automatic JavaScript testing.
 Requires jQuery.
+This is just a start.
+TypedJS will soon provide more complex forms of program specification, and analysis.
+The goal: safe, correct JavaScript.

 (Warning: In need of some refactoring).

 ### Usage